erichards52/Master-Project/README.md

 #### dbCreation

 ##### ratKrakDBCreationScript.py
-Invoking the command "python ratKrakDBCreationScript.py" will automatically create a Kraken database with the name HumanVirusBacteriaRat.
+Invoking the command "python ratKrakDBCreationScript.py" will automatically create a (default) Kraken database with the name HumanVirusBacteriaRat.

 It is best to run this command within a separate directory which has already been named appropriately (i.e.: I ran this command once I had created the directory "ratKrakDB").